Western Australia Police Force: Equipment and weaponry

 All officers are armed when on duty.
 The standard firearm is the Glock 22 .40-calibre pistol.
-Officers also carry the X-26 Taser Electronic Control Device (ECD), often described in the media as a "less-than-lethal-force" option.
+Officers also carry the X-26 Taser Electronic Control Device (ECD), often described as a less-lethal force option.
 Prior to the Glock transition officers were armed with a .38 Special Smith & Wesson Model 10 as well as some units using the .40 S&W Smith & Wesson Sigma.

-Because of the weight of equipment carried on officers' belts, Western Australian uniformed officers are being progressively issued with equipment vests fitted with pockets to safely contain equipment including ammunition magazines for the service pistol, pepper spray, baton, handcuffs, radio and mobile phone.
-The vests are navy blue in colour, although a fluorescent yellow version is worn for some operations.
+Because of the weight of equipment carried on officers' belts, uniformed officers are issued with load-bearing equipment vests fitted with pockets to safely contain equipment including ammunition magazines for their service pistol, pepper spray, telescopic baton, handcuffs, Motorola APX8000 P25 radio, and police-issue mobile phone.
+The vests were traditionally navy blue in colour, however variants exist within the organisation, including a fluorescent yellow version, which is worn for some operations.
+All officers, Police Auxiliary Officers, and officers handling property, evidence, and detainees are required to use Axon bodyworn cameras while on duty.

+In 2022, Western Australian police began the rollout of a new uniform standard.
+The standard uniform for General Duties police officers consists of black tactical boots, blue pants, a blue service shirt with the Western Australian police logo and epaulets bearing the officers' rank embroidered on both shoulders, a load-bearing equipment vest, and a branded hat.
+The refreshed uniform also includes a bulletproof, stab resistant vest which consists of a black lower section with MOLLE webbing system and an upper, yellow high-visibility section which bears a number of stitched patches, including the officer's rank, their name and Police Regimental (PD) number, and the word Police.